Man Arrested in Nashville for Fifth DUI

 - Sold the alcoholic beverage or beer to a visibly intoxicated person and such person caused the personal injury or death as the direct result of the consumption of the alcoholic beverage or beer so sold

-Call a Nashville Attorney Today
+Call a Nashville Lawyer Today

 If you or someone that you know has been injured by a drunk driver in the Nashville area, you may have a claim against the driver and the establishments that served him.
-Let the experienced attorneys at Calhoun Law, PLC help you get the compensation that you deserve.
+Let the experienced lawyers at Calhoun Law, PLC help you get the compensation that you deserve.
 Call or contact the office today for a free and confidential consultation of your case.